ncksllvn/portfolio/improvements-to-the-vagov-front-end-build/readme.md

 ![line chart comparing the two query strategies plus parallelization](./files/graphql-comparison-chart-2.JPG)

+These results are __without any server-side caching__, so they indicate worst case scenarios.
+The performance in practice should be much better.

 </details>

 After these deeper improvements, teams concluded an approximate __96% increase in processing time or 30X increase in throughput__.